 Poseidon sought to punish Cassiopeia for her vanity and sent the sea monster Cetus to destroy their city of Aethiopia (not the same as modern Ethiopia).
 King Cepheus and his wife Cassiopeia, more anxious to preserve their kingdom than their family, stripped their daughter naked and chained her to a rock in the harbour so the sea monster would kill her and leave their city alone.
 Of course that’s the point at which Perseus, returning from just having slain the evil, snake-haired Gorgon, showed up on his winged-horse Pegasus and turned Cetus into stone by showing him the decapitated Gorgon’s head.

 Most of Andromeda, however, is composed of many unnamed stars aside from their Phi, Pi, Xi, Gamma, Sigma, Delta (etc.) designations.
 Xi (Adhil), for instance, is an orange giant, as is 51 And, 56 And and Delta.
 Conversely, Iota and Omicron are blue giants, while 14 And, Lambda, and the primary of a binary pair named B56 And are all Yellow Giants.

 Notable Deep Sky Objects

 Of course, the most popular astronomical object in this constellation is the Andromeda Galaxy (M31) because together with the Milky Way they form the two most massive members of the Local Group with both spiral galaxies having a system of satellite galaxies.
-(The Local Group: a galaxy group that includes the Andromeda Galaxy, and the Milky Way, as well as more than 54 other galaxies).
+(The Local Group: a galaxy group that includes the Andromeda Galaxy, the Milky Way, and the Triangulum Galaxy, as well as more than 54 other mostly dwarf galaxies).
 The Andromeda Galaxy is a more massive galaxy than the Milky Way, though, and in 2006 the Spitzer Space Telescope revealed M31 contains one trillion stars, more than double the 200 to 400 billion stars in our own galaxy.